About Us#

 Moving forward, our focus is on continuing to deliver effective workshops while transitioning away from hybrid delivery formats.
 To achieve this, we aim to build strength and depth within our delivery team, ensuring we have a robust and capable group of instructors.

 We plan to expand our offerings by developing more workshops that cover intermediate and advanced topics.
-This expansion will be supported by the launch of a new central website (this website!), which will provide asynchronous support for learners.
-The website will feature self-guided study notes and guidance to help participants determine which workshops are most relevant to their needs.
+This expansion will be supported by the launch of this new central website, which will provide asynchronous support for learners.
+The website features self-guided study notes and guidance to help participants determine which workshops are most relevant to their needs.

 Furthermore, we will embed a research strand into the program to inform best practices in this area, with a particular emphasis on ethics.
 An additional initiative involves developing a tool to capture and address programming anxiety, thereby supporting learners’ emotional and psychological well-being.